Skip to content

 Manage webhooks on Waypoint

-From your webhooks dashboard, click on 'Add Endpoint':
+From your webhooks dashboard, click ‘Add Endpoint’:

 Add webhook endpoint on Waypoint

-From here, you can configure our endpoint:
+From here, you can configure your endpoint:

 Add webhook endpoint form on Waypoint